MAD-NTID/RoadMAPPs-Project/README.md

 Graduates of this program may work independently or with a team of programmers writing and developing software programs for mobile applications for contemporary devices.
 This requires skills in information gathering, user-centered design, effective deployment practices on a range of devices, and strong communication skills.

-Mobile application development is available as AAS or as an Associate+Bachelor’s Degree Program.
+Mobile application development is available as an Associate Degree Program.

 The AAS degree in mobile application development, offered by RIT's National Technical Institute for the Deaf, is a career-focused degree program that leads to immediate entry into the workforce.